microsoft/DeepSpeed/docs/_tutorials/automatic-tensor-parallelism.md

 output = pipe('Input String')
 ```

 With automatic tensor parallelism, we do not need to provide the injection policy and can use replace method set to empty string "" instead.
-This will inject a policy for us from DeepSpeed's [policies list](https://github.com/microsoft/DeepSpeed/blob/818d143a669d510d4ff61c964cecba720e36e940/deepspeed/module_inject/parser_policies.py) of currently supported HuggingFace models.
+The injection policy will be determined at runtime.

 ```python
 # create the model